Martin Bailey shares his extraordinary story of recovering from a brain tumour, optimism and achieving your dreams.

 One afternoon Dr. Joki was in his room, his brother joked that Martin was the clever one in the family, and for 20 minutes they joked back and forth about who was the clever one.
 Then they laughed because this conversation was in front of a brain surgeon!!

-Martin’s tumor was benign, so he didn’t have to go through cancer treatment.
+Martin’s tumour was benign, so he didn’t have to go through cancer treatment.

 He never had a will; one of his most emotional moments was when he spoke his will in English and Japanese on a recording.